AllanOps/alx-low_level_programming/0x10-variadic_functions/README.md

-A variadic function is a function that accepts a *variable* number of argumenIndefinate arity - per se.
+A variadic function is one that accepts a variable number of arguments; A function of indefinate arity.